ibrahimoguzc/DiscoverHeuristics/README.md

 ## Testing

 The exact solutions for N=20 instances are generated using DP mainly, also MIP and MIP with VI approaches are used to compare.
 Relevant code is in the notebook 'exact_solutions.ipynb'.
 The N = 100, 200 and 500 instances are taken from Shang et al (2017), refer to (https://github.com/vtkindt/1-dj-Sum-Tj) for their TTBM algorithm's code and data.
 Thanks to Dr. Vincent T'Kindt for sharing the material.
-The "heuristics_comparison.ipynb" is used to compare heuristics and optimal solutions.
+The "heuristics_comparison.ipynb" is used to compare state-of-the art heuristics (EDD, MDD, PSK and Pannerselvam), the discovered heuristics (EDDC and MDDC) and the optimal solutions.